christian-casecommons/intake-accelerator-aws/README.md

 You can now add environment specific configuration settings in the newly created `vars.yml` file.

+### Playbook Structure Reference

+- [`site.yml`](site.yml) - the primary playbook to run.
+Note you can create your own playbooks if required.
+- [`ansible.cfg`](ansible.cfg) - sets Ansible defaults for this playbook.
+- [`inventory`](inventory) - defines each environment you want to deploy to
+- [`roles/requirements.yml`](roles/requirements.yml) - defines requires Ansible roles for this playbook
+- [`group_vars`](group_vars) folder - defines global and environment specific settings
+- [`templates/site.yml.j2`](templates/site.yml.j2) - CloudFormation template in YAML/Jinja format
+- `build/<timestamp>` folder - dynamically created for each playbook run.
+Contains build artifacts including the generate CloudFormation stack file in YAML and compact JSON format that is uploaded to the CloudFormation service

 ## Configuring an environment

 It is important to understand that this playbook essentially is a template generator that generates a CloudFormation stack template for a given environment from the following inputs: